-Learn more about the context of Lincoln's Lyceum Address by watching the video Fortifying Democracy,
+Learn more about the context of Lincoln's Lyceum Address by watching the video Fortifying Democracy, Part 1.

-Watch now as experts delve into the significance of Abraham Lincoln's 1838 Lyceum Address on "...
-Part 1.
 The scholars in the video represent historians, political scientists, and scholars of rhetoric.

-In the video, Dr. Saladin Ambar describes Lincoln's speech as "profoundly prophetic," meaning that it predicted what would happen in the future.
+In the video, Dr. Saladin Ambar describes Lincoln's speech as "profoundly prophetic."
 Turn and talk, or add to a chat: How might the words we read today resonate with the political situation in our own time?